 We’ve been away for good reason: last month, I briefly mentioned the work we’d been doing in the back yard.
 This single project turned into a MAJOR home improvement fever.
 We even installed a professional-grade bar shelving unit in our dining room (seriously, as nice as what you’re about to see is, nothing beats that bar in my mind).

 But the first project we were set on completing was something that’s been on our list for quite some time now: finishing the driveway.
+We were looking for a useful reference as it turned out to be a challenging task.

 And part of that step was to remove the old fence.
 (For some reason, the only picture I can find of the old fence is this one, from a snowy night in December 2009, shortly after we’d bought the house).
 The fence was in disrepair anyway, but the fence was very important to us…